chandruxp/evrythng-js-sdk/DEVELOPMENT.md

     grunt build

-To generate the built file in `dist/evrythng.js`.
+To generate the built files in `dist/evrythng.*`.

 ## Documentation

 Documentation uses Groc, which depends on Node.js and Pygments.
 Install Pygments by:

     sudo easy_install pip
     sudo pip install Pygments

+After you have this, run:

+    grunt doc

+By default Groc will try to update the Documentation in the `gh-pages` branch.
+This needs a clean repo (no uncommited changes) and a following push to the remote (Github).

+If you want to view the generated documentation before deploying, uncomment the following lines in the **grunt groc task options**:

+    out: "docs/",
+    //github: true,

+## Deploy

+Deploy requires a clean repo and verify everything is running as expected.
+You can deploy EvrythngJS for Development purposes to the AWS S3 development bucket
+using:

+    grunt deploy

+### Release

+**Please look at the release task steps before using it.**

+Releasing EvrythngJS is done by using:

+    grunt deploy:release

+This builds, tests, update package (NPM and Bower) versions, update references, tags commit, upload to S3, push to Github, and update documentation.

+All S3 required information should be present in your environment variables as:

+    AWS_ACCESS_KEY_ID
+    AWS_SECRET_KEY
+    AWS_EVTJS_DEV_BUCKET
+    AWS_EVTJS_RELEASE_BUCKET